tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-2.md

 ## <a id="section2">II. `Object.create()`

-Now let's see how `Object.create()` will allow us to specify an instance's prototype object The `Object.create()` method creates a new object with the specified prototype object and properties.
+Now let's see how `Object.create()` will allow us to specify an instance's prototype object, rather than relying on the default prototype object.

+The `Object.create()` method creates a new object with the specified prototype object and properties.

 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create